sfinnie/helloLSP/readme.md

 ## Implementation Skeleton

 OK, enough of the talking - let's code.
+I'm assuming a Unix-like environment below, with a `bash` shell.
+That should work for Linux, MacOS and Windows subsystem for Linux (WSL).

 ### Pre-Requisites